VOYXXY/EB-Spammer/README.md

 * Publishing my tool without permission is not allowed

 * Publishing modified version with credits is allowed

+## Compatible with 💎

+PC :
+linux
+MacOS
+windows

+Phone :
+IOS